t6/freebsd-runit/docs/runit-faster.md

 this to work we have to make that sure that the interfaces are destroyed first should they already exist.

 It is assumed that `/etc/wpa_supplicant.conf` is already setup.
-We assign interfaces to the `egress` group to make them easy to address in `/etc/pf.conf`.

 ```
 $ cat <<EOF > /usr/local/etc/sv/dhclient-lagg0/conf